etingof/pysnmp/docs/source/examples/contents.rst

 .. toctree::
    :maxdepth: 2

-SNMP is not really simple (PySNMP implementation takes over 15K lines of Python code), but PySNMP tries to isolate the complexities and let you perform typical SNMP operations in a quick and intuitive way.
+SNMP is not simple (PySNMP implementation takes over 15K lines of Python code), but PySNMP tries to hide the complexities and let you carry out typical SNMP operations in a quick and intuitive way.

 PySNMP offers three groups of programming interfaces to deal with SNMP protocol.
-In the order from most consice to most detailed those APIs follow.
+In the order from most concise to most detailed those APIs follow.

 High-level SNMP